 - Development of high-powered, neural network face algorithms, followed by a groundbreaking “apples to apples” comparative evaluation of newer neural network algorithms and older face recognition algorithms in widespread use (see accompanying story).

 - Evolution of face recognition of individuals from a distance.

-- Long-standing support for NIST’s periodic Face Recognition Grand Challenge, which has evolved into the singular national platform for periodically identifying the best face algorithms available.
+- Long-standing support for NIST’s periodic Face Recognition Vendor Test, which has evolved into the singular national platform for periodically identifying the best face algorithms available.
 In evaluating face algorithms submitted by their developers and posting the results, NIST gives invaluable recognition to the winners, while identifying best-in-field products for government and private sector users.